 Oriental Rug Repair

-We have an on-site rug repairman who is an expert at re-weaving rugs.
+The Persian Carpet proudly provides superior on-site rug repair services for Durham, Chapel Hill, Raleigh, Apex, Cary, Greensboro and Burlington.
 We also stock a huge variety of yarn to match the original colors of your rug.

 - Hem Stitching to prevent knot loss on the ends

 - Adding hanging loops for wall display

 - Repairing insect damage from moths or carpet beetles

 Jan Ali, our dependable expert, can do many forms of rug repair on the premises.
 Able to trace his lineage back to Chinngis Khan.
 He belongs to the tribe of Hazara which means "one thousand."
 This is in reference to the 1000 warriors Chinngis Khan left behind to guard Central Asia from the mountain frontier of Afghanistan, some 800 years ago.
 So Jan Ali is tough and believes in doing things right!
 Your rug could not be in safer hands; because Jan has traversed much of Asia on foot, he really knows his rugs.

 Jan Ali is as old as the sands of time–perhaps even older.
 He won't say, so we don't know!
 When you enter the shop, Jan sits quietly in the corner, assiduously making his repairs, blending like a chameleon into his surroundings so well that most people don't even know he’s there.
 Jan Ali has undertaken the meticulous repair work here at The Persian Carpet for forty years and we consider ourselves very fortunate to have such an expert gracing us with his presence!